LasseHenrich/cuda-fluid-sim/Docs.md

 Most important is the velocity of a fluid for simulating it, so we represent the velocity in a vector field, i.e. a 2(or 3)-dimensional grid &rarr; for every position $\vec x=(x,y)$, there is an associated velocity at time $t$ &rarr; $\vec u(\vec x,t)=(u(\vec x,t),v(\vec x,t),w(\vec x,t))$.
 In every time step we update the grid with the correct velocity values by solving the Navier-Stokes equations.

 ## Navier-Stokes equations
-The fluid is represented by its velocity field $\vec u(\vec x,t)$ and a scalar pressure field $p(\vec x,t)$, which vary in space and time &rarr; If we know velocity and pressure for $t=0$, the fluid's state over time can be described by the Navier-Stokes equations.
+The fluid is represented by its velocity field $\vec u(\vec x,t)$ and a scalar pressure field $p(\vec x,t)$, which vary in space and time &rarr; If we know velocity and pressure for $t=0$ and assume incompressibility and homogeneity, the fluid's state over time can be described by the Navier-Stokes equations for incompressible flow.
 We can break them up into the following four terms:

 1. **Advection**
 Transfer of a property from one place to another due to the motion of the fluid.
 I.e., if you put dye into moving water, the dye will be pulled (*advected*) through it.
 Note that the velocity of a fluid carries *itself* along as well, which is called *self-advection*